-The proposed site for the dwellings lies within close proximity of the village and consists of an area of agricultural pastureland.
+The proposed site for the dwellings lies within close proximity of the village and consists of an area of brownfield land.

-The site is screened on all boundaries by mature existing hedgerows.
-The topography of the site and the fact the chosen site is on undulating land, will screen the application site from long distance views.
+The site is screened some boundaries by mature existing hedgerows.
 We feel that the proposed site is effectively screened and could incorporate the residential properties without detriment to the local landscape.